EnergyInnovation/eps-docs/docs/online-model-tutorial.md

 - `Sign in` will take you to a page where you can sign into the Energy Policy Simulator.
 You also have the option to register an account.
 An EPS account is not necessary to use the tool.
 You only need an account if you wish to save your user-created policy scenarios on the server.

 - A **language toggle button** is available for certain EPS deployments, such as the [Canada EPS](https://canada.energypolicy.solutions) and [Saudi Arabia EPS](https://saudiarabia.energypolicy.solutions).
-This button switches that region's landing page, documentation pages, and EPS web interface between English and that region's alternative language (e.g. Frech for Canada, Arabic for Saudi Arabia, etc.).
+This button switches that region's home page, documentation pages, and EPS web interface between English and that region's alternative language (e.g. Frech for Canada, Arabic for Saudi Arabia, etc.).

 - `Enter Simulator`, located just below the introductory text, will take you to that EPS region's web interface.